0x3a/stargate/README.md

 ### The vulnerability ###

 Ultr@VNC Repeaters are basically raw TCP proxies which purpose is to tunnel VNC sessions to machines in internal networks exposed via these repeaters.
 These repeaters do not inspect the actual traffic that passes through them.
-By abusing an integer overflow it was possible to connect on any port to any host and talk any protocol.
+With limited to no default filtering anyone from the outside can connect to any internal host on any port.
+This means from the outside access to the internal network is possible.